git-cola/git-cola/share/doc/git-cola/git-cola.rst

 A hidden tool can be re-opened using the `Tools` menu or the `Shift+Control-{1, 2, 3, ...}` shortcut keys.

+The Diff editor can be focused with `Ctrl-j`. the Status tool can be focused with `Ctrl-k`. the Commit tool can be focused with `Ctrl-l`.

 .. _status:

 STATUS